 Once started I tilted the saw at 45 degrees and cut towards the first cut until I had removed a wedge on material.

 then scribed the lower panel line to make it deeper and

 the part thinner then applied several coats of Tenax to soften it up.
 I

 then saturated the upper portion and using brute force, bent the wing

 tip up and held it in place until it hardened up.
 The process was

 While it looks ugly at this point once it's all filled and sanded all should be good.

 From here it was on to the body and paint shop, I didn't take a lot of photos here.
 Not much to see watching paint dry.
 I spent a lot of time cutting out a mask for the mottles on the upper surface but in the end decided to go with free hand and I'm glad I did as I was quite happy with the end results.

 And a few shots in natural light.

 Except for the wing issue the kit actually goes together quite well.
 I did modify the stance by shortening the mounting block on the main gear by .062" and added a .062 spacer to the bottom of the nose gear.
 The vertical antenna turned out to be a PITA but I like the look better than the traditional stag horn antennas.
 The Terry Dean weights along with the resin pit and props provided more than enough weight to keep it on its nose and it will even return there if you push the tail to ground and let it go.
-All in all it was a fun experience and and happy with the end result.
+All in all it was a fun experience and I'm happy with the end result.